 In light of this degree of interference with the fundamental rights of persons whose data are transferred to that third country, the Court declared the decision on the adequacy of the American Privacy Shield and its compatibility with the European GDPR regulation invalid.

-Aiding the Email services, INRETE's DNS and MX Multilocation services allow companies and organizations to ensure the continuity of their Internet services by improving the overall architecture that involves DNS servers and secondary backup servers for receiving email.
+Aiding the Email services, INRETE's DNS and MX Multilocation services allow companies and organizations to ensure the continuity of their Internet services by improving the overall architecture involving DNS servers and secondary backup email servers.
 Specifically, these services strengthen accessibility and communication with the outside world.